 Now that tourists are back in Japan it’s time to take a look at the state of Apple Pay Suica English language guides.
-Since AtaDistance is mostly one big Apple Pay Suica (and Apple Pay PASMO and soon to land Apple Pay ICOCA ) guide site, it’s also helpful to examine other guides in case I’m missing something.
+Since AtaDistance is mostly one big Apple Pay Suica (and Apple Pay PASMO and now also Apple Pay ICOCA ) guide site, it’s helpful to examine other guides in case I’m missing something.
 My basic stance is one size does not fit all.
-The more guides that are out there, the better.
-But with conditions: is the guide accurate, is it up to date, easy to understand, and so on.
+The more good guides that are out there, the better.
+But with conditions: the guide must be accurate, up to date, easy to understand, and so on.

 - 2017: Global NFC support in all iPhone 8 / Apple Watch Series 3.
 Any model sold in any country can add and use Suica.